-What Is Habit Reversal Training?
+What Is Habit Reversal Training (HRT)?

 As the saying goes, humans are creatures of habit.
-Many people feel they are plagued by their unwanted habits, like skin picking or nail biting.
-Though some are more debilitating than others (and perhaps even border on behavioral addiction), any undesired behavior may prove burdensome over time.
-Habits can be classified into one of two categories: those that are automatic (done outside of one’s awareness) or those that are focused (done within one’s awareness).4 Regardless of classification, these behaviors can be invasive and difficult to mitigate without intervention.
+Many people feel plagued by unwanted habits, like skin picking or nail biting.
+Though some are more debilitating than others (and perhaps even border on behavioral addiction), any undesired behavior may prove burdensome.
+Habits can be classified into one of two types–automatic (done outside of awareness) or focused (done within awareness).5 Whether automatic or focused, HRT focuses on helping people become more self-aware of their habits.

 Habit Reversal Training Components